The 5 S's for Soothing Babies

 Swaddling recreates the snug packaging inside the womb and is the cornerstone of calming.
 It decreases startling and increases sleep.
 And, wrapped babies respond faster to the other 4 S’s and stay soothed longer because their arms can’t wriggle around.
 To swaddle correctly, wrap arms snug—straight at the side—but let the hips be loose and flexed.
-Use a large square blanket, but don’t overheat, cover your baby’s head or allow unraveling.
-Note: Babies shouldn’t be swaddled all day, just during fussing and sleep.
+Use a large square blanket or the Sleepea 5-second swaddle, making sure not to cover your baby’s head or swaddle so loose that the blanket unravels.
+(Note: Babies shouldn’t be swaddled all day, just during fussing and sleep.)

 2. The 2nd S: Side or Stomach Position